Differences between SysVinit, Upstart and Systemd

 SysVinit v/s Upstart v/s Systemd

+SysVinit, Upstart, and Systemd control the initialization process.
+The kernel starts the initialization process immediately after the booting process.
+Linux kernel uses process ID 0 to refer to itself.
+It assigns the process ID 1 to the initialization process.
 Once started, the initialization process takes control of bringing the system up.
-It reads the configuration file and based on the configured state in the configuration file it starts all other services and processes.
-In easy language, you can say that the initialization process is the mother of all processes.
+It reads the configuration file, and based on the configured state in the configuration file, it starts all other services and processes.
+In other words, the initialization process is the mother of all processes.

-To refer to the initialization process, the SysVinit and Upstart use the term init while the systemd uses the term systemd.
+To refer to the initialization process, the SysVinit and Upstart use the term init while the Systemd uses the term systemd.
 SysVinit, Upstart, and Systemd handle the initialization process differently.

 SysVinit

-This initialization process was created for 'UNIX System V' systems in the early 1980s.
+This initialization process was created for UNIX System V systems in the early 1980s.
 After a little bit of customization, it was adopted in Linux.
 This classic initialization program worked well for many years.
 Till RHEL5, RedHat used this program as the default initialization program.
+It defines six system states known as run-levels and maps all processes and services with these run-levels.
+It also offers easy-to-use commands and methods for managing run-levels and related services.

-This program starts all services in a pre-defined sequence.
-It executes the next script in the sequence only if the current script in the sequence is executed or timed out.
+It was created to work within a static environment.
+It does not work well with hot-plug devices.
+For example, suppose you have a Linux system using this program for services and process management.
+If this system is running and you attach a USB device to the system, this program does not recognize that USB device.
+It starts all services in a pre-defined sequence.
+It executes the following script in the sequence only if the current script is executed or timed out.
 If a script stuck during the execution, it had to wait until that script timed out.
 This unexpected wait makes the entire system initialization process less efficient and ultimately slower.

 Upstart

 The Upstart was created as a replacement for the SysVinit model.
-Unlike SysVinit which had created to operate in a static environment, the Upstart was created to operate in a flexible environment.
+Unlike SysVinit, which was designed to operate in a static environment, Upstart was developed to operate in a flexible environment.
+It provides three significant benefits over the SysVinit.
+These benefits are event-based service management, asynchronous services startup, and automatic restart of crashed services.

-The Upstart, instead of using run-levels, uses system events to start and stop services.
+Instead of using run-levels, it uses system events to start and stop services.
 An event is a change in the system state.
-When an event occurs, the upstart detects that event and makes necessary changes.
+When an event occurs, the Upstart detects that event and makes necessary changes.
+An event can be any incident that requires or triggers a change in the system state.
+The following are a few examples of events.

 - The system boots up.